alvinyxz/CSS_Workshop/Day6/Lab/Day6.md

 - To the right of the `base (root)` environment, click on the triangle and select `Open Terminal`
 - Type in `conda install -c conda-forge pyemd`
 - It will take a while to install, but it should work
-- Then you type in `pip install athec` to install the `athec` package
-- Then, go back to our script, everything should work fine